Vyral/base-template/_posts/2021-04-12-how-housing-inventory-is-looking.md

 Every month we receive a statistic from our local MLS that shows us how much inventory we have. **Months of inventory means how long it would take for all homes to sell if no new homes came onto the market.** Generally, over six months of inventory is a buyer’s market, under three is a seller’s market, and in-between is a balanced real estate market.
 Currently, we’re in a hyper-seller’s market with extremely low inventory.&nbsp;

 In December, we had 0.8 months of inventory, and that’s the lowest I’ve ever seen in my 17-year career in real estate.
 January and February each had one month of inventory.
-We frequently see less inventory from December through February, but **these numbers are incredibly low.** There are several reasons for this: the pandemic, weather-related issues, sellers who aren’t listing because they don’t know if they’d find a new house to buy.
+We frequently see less inventory from December through February, but **these numbers are incredibly low.** There are several reasons for this, including the pandemic, weather-related issues, and sellers who aren’t listing because they don’t know if they’d find a new house to buy.

 {% include pullquote.html %}